WOAR’s Policy & Advocacy Priorities

 What do Pennsylvania voters think?

-A survey of 700 likely voters found that 71% of Pennsylvania voters are aware that many adult victims of childhood sexual abuse cannot sue the people or institutions that harmed them because too much time has passed, and 82% of voters support these victims having a two-year period to sue and to seek civil remedies.
+A survey of voters found that 71% of Pennsylvania voters are aware that many adult victims of childhood sexual abuse cannot sue the people or institutions that harmed them because too much time has passed, and 82% of voters support these victims having a two-year period to sue and to seek civil remedies.
 Click here for the PCAR press release on the poll.

-To stay informed, or to get involved in WOAR’s advocacy work, click here.
+• Get involved in WOAR’s advocacy work, click here.

 To learn more about WOAR’s history of advocating for victims and survivors of sexual violence, click here.